Cyberman: Variants

 "The Time of the Doctor" introduced a unique prototype Cyberman that was made of wood to avoid detection by the Church of the Papal Mainframe and equipped with blowtorches.

 After Bill Potts is wounded on the bridge of a Mondasian colony ship, and taken down the ship's lifts to be surgically repaired, she encounters half converted Mondasians referred to only as 'The Patients'.
 They wore grey surgical robes and their faces were entirely covered with cloth bags, save for a nasal canula that administered fluids and all were hooked up to IV drips.
 Most remained stationary; reliant on wheelchairs in the "out ward" while some walked the hospital grounds; being prepped for additional surgery and rounding up humans in the city and leading them to the hospital.
 During the early stages of these experiments (a precursor to cyber-conversion), The Patients were shown to feel the pain caused by this process, with some even begging for death, twisting in their chairs and jabbing at their speech keyboards.
 They were capable of attacking, following commands (such as restraining Bill) and possessed great strength.
 They could be incapacitated, though not killed by gunfire.

-In Ascension of the Cybermen (Series 12), Cyber Warriors are introduced who are a "Warrior Class" of Cyberman.
+In "Ascension of the Cybermen" (2020), Cyber Warriors are introduced who are a "Warrior Class" of Cyberman.
 Their armour is specifically designed in a medieval way, giving the appearance of a medieval warrior.
 The chest is that of a 2013 Cyberman but with less detail, while their helmets bear a resemblance to the Cybermen from The Invasion.
-They also have small guns on their arms.
-In The Timeless Children (Series 12), the Master creates the "Cyber Masters", a new breed created from Cyberium and Time Lord corpses.
+They also have small energy cannons on their wrists.
+In the following episode "The Timeless Children", the Master creates the "Cyber Masters", a new breed created from Cyberium and Time Lord corpses.
 These Cybermen, while resembling the Cyber-Warriors, have Time Lord apparel built into their armour, such as their headdresses.
 These Cybermen were loyal to the Master, and had the ability to regenerate, making them a potentially unstoppable threat.
-They also appeared in The Power of the Doctor (Series 13, Specials).
+They also appeared in "The Power of the Doctor" with updated designs.